SFDO-Tooling/CumulusCI/docs/unpackaged.rst

 * ``%%%NAMESPACE_OR_C%%%`` is replaced with the package’s namespace in any context with a namespace (such as a namespaced org or managed org).
 Otherwise, it is replaced with ``c``, the generic namespace used in Lightning components.
 * ``%%%NAMESPACED_ORG_OR_C%%%`` is replaced with the package's namespace in a namespaced org *only*, not in a managed installation.
 Otherwise, it is replaced with ``c``, the generic namespace used in Lightning components.
 * ``%%%NAMESPACE_DOT%%%`` is replaced with the package’s namespace in any context with a namespace (such as a namespaced org or managed org) followed by a period (``.``) rather than two underscores.
-    .. note:: This token is used to construct references to packaged Record Types.
+    .. note:: This token is used to construct references to packaged Record Types and Apex classes.

 An example case for namespace injection can be found in Salesforce.org's `Nonprofit Success Pack (NPSP) <https://github.com/SalesforceFoundation/NPSP>`_ managed package.
 A portion of metadata from NPSP is stored in a subdirectory under ``unpackaged/post``, meaning it's deployed after the application metadata.